YJRenK9/Minecraft-Code-Gallery/README.md

   paragraph1.innerHTML = dataType + variableName1 + " = " + boolValue1;
   paragraph1.innerHTML += "\t\t\t\t" + dataType + variableName1 + " = " + boolValue2;
   ```
-  Please incllude this code snippet and do the same for the variable paragraph2.
+  Please include this code snippet and do the same for the variable paragraph2.
+For the code snippet you duplicated, replace paragraph1 with paragraph2 and variableName1 with variableName2.

 ### Part 3B: 2nd JavaScript File (script.js)

-  1. link script.js to overworld_layers.html at the end of the ```<body>``` tag
-  2. add the following code snippet:
+  1. add the following code snippet:
   ```js
   // used to change the image
   var layer = document.getElementById("imageLayer");